Rade Bogdanović

-Rade Bogdanović (Serbian Cyrillic: Раде Богдановић; born 21 May 1970) is a Serbian former professional footballer who played as a striker.
+Rade Bogdanović (Serbian Cyrillic: Раде Богдановић; born 21 May 1970) is a Serbian football pundit and former professional player who played as a striker.

 Early life

-Born in Sarajevo to a father employed as a driver at Energoinvest and a homemaker mother, Bogdanović was raised in the suburb of Tilava.
+Born in Sarajevo to a father employed as a driver at Energoinvest and a homemaker mother, Bogdanović was raised in the village of Tilava on the city outskirts.
 He attended the Radojka Lakić Primary School in the Vraca neighbourhood and was a fan of Hajduk Split in his youth.

-Youth football at FK Željezničar
+Youth football at Željezničar

-The youngster began playing organized football at the age of twelve, getting invited to try out for hometown FK Željezničar's youth system in June 1982 after being noticed at a local primary school tournament by the club scout and former goalkeeper Ruda Bulić.
+Bogdanović began playing organized football at the age of twelve, getting invited to try out for hometown side Željezničar's youth system in June 1982 after being noticed at a local primary school tournament by the club scout and former goalkeeper Ruda Bulić.
 After passing the tryout, Bogdanović was attached to the Željezničar cadet (under-16) squad coached by Duško Bajić; among the youngsters joining the club's youth system at the same time was Goran Gutalj.

 Progressing up the age groups within Željezničar's youth system, Bogdanović was coached by Josip Bukal, then Sulejman Kulović, and finally Vasilije "Čiko" Radović.

-By spring 1987, the teenager was set to make his full squad debut away at NK Osijek on 24 May 1987 due to Edin Ćurić serving a one-match suspension for an accumulation of yellow cards.
-However, a medial collateral ligament (MCL) injury sustained four days earlier during the SR Bosnia-Herzegovina provincial youth (under-18) cup final versus FK Sarajevo under-18s forced Bogdanović into a six-month layoff that included surgery followed by months of regaining match fitness.
+By spring 1987, the teenager was set to make his full squad debut away at NK Osijek on 24 May 1987 due to the team's established defensive midfielder Edin Ćurić serving a one-match suspension for an accumulation of yellow cards.
+However, a medial collateral ligament (MCL) injury—sustained four days earlier during the SR Bosnia-Herzegovina provincial youth (under-18) cup final versus FK Sarajevo under-18s—forced Bogdanović into a six-month layoff that included surgery followed by months of regaining match fitness.